jason-parsons76/sprint4-mlb-hitting/README.md

 *This app is running very slow but it does work.* I preprocessed the dataframe in hopes that would spped up the app but it has no apparant change on the speed.
 I also removed the visual DataFrame but no resolve.
 Maybe it runs slow because I'm using a free version of Render??

-To see this app got to https://sprint4-mlb-hitting.onrender.com
+To see this app go to https://sprint4-mlb-hitting.onrender.com